UCL/frrant/README.md

 # Deployment

+The repository is checked out at `/www/rard` on the production servers.

+## Configuration

 To deploy we need to set some variables.

 (example shown for development, replace with production folder on production)